ThomasF85/rapid-rpc/README.md

 # rapid-rpc

-A lightweight, typesafe, and scalable way of writing APIs in your Next.js project.
+A lightweight, typesafe, and scalable way of writing APIs that works with Next.js.
 Build to work with the App Router and server and client components.

+> **This is an experimental version not meant for production use**

 ## Create your API